 We finish the paper with extending our results to completely positive factorizations.
 Let $M$ be a nonnegative real symmetric matrix.
-The completely positive rank of $M$ is the smallest $r$ such that $M=AA^T$ for some nonnegative matrix $A$~\cite{abraham2003completely}.
+The completely positive rank of $M$ is the smallest $r$ such that $M=AA^T$ for some nonnegative $n\times r$ matrix $A$~\cite{abraham2003completely}.
 We consider real symmetric matrices whose completely positive rank is equal to their rank.
 We define infinitesimally, locally and globally rigid completely positive factorizations, and show that results analogous to the nonnegative factorizations case hold.

 The outline of our paper is the following.
-In Section~\ref{sec:preliminaries} we give preliminaries on rigidity theory (Section~\ref{sec:rigidity_theory}) and geometric characterizations of nonnegative rank via nested polytopes (Section~\ref{sec:geometric_characterization}).
-In Section~\ref{sec:rigid} we study infinitesimally rigid factorizations.
+In Section~\ref{sec:preliminaries}, we give preliminaries on rigidity theory (Section~\ref{sec:rigidity_theory}), geometric characterizations of nonnegative rank via nested polytopes (Section~\ref{sec:geometric_characterization}) and nonnegative rank boundaries (Section~\ref{sec:boundaries}).
+In Section~\ref{sec:rigid}, we study infinitesimally rigid factorizations.
 In Section~\ref{sec:isolated}, we study locally rigid nonnegative factorizations.
-In Section~\ref{sec:rigidity_and_boundaries} we study connections between rigidity and boundaries of $\mathcal{M}^{m \times n}_{\leq r}$.
-Finally in Section \ref{sec:symmetric} we adapt these results on nonnegative rank of general matrices, to the case of completely positive rank on symmetric matrices.
+In Section~\ref{sec:rigidity_and_boundaries}, we study connections between rigidity and boundaries of $\mathcal{M}^{m \times n}_{\leq r}$.
+In Section \ref{sec:symmetric}, we adapt these results on nonnegative rank of general matrices, to the case of completely positive rank on symmetric matrices.
+In Appendix~\ref{sec:realizations_of_infinitesimally_rigid_factorizations}, we show that in the case of $5 \times 5$ matrices of nonnegative rank four, for every zero pattern that satisfies the necessary condition in Theorem~\ref{prop:Wpoint}, there exists an infinitesimally rigid nonnegative factorization $(A,B)$ that realizes the zero pattern.
 Code for computations in this paper is available at